MoSadie/Slipstream-Plugin-Template/README.md

 For the purpose of this guide I'll assume you're using GitHub Desktop.

-4) Once your Git client is all setup, you can use the `Clone` button online to clone your repository.
+4) Once GitHub Desktop is all setup, you can use the `Clone` button online to clone your repository.
 You can use the `Open in GitHub Desktop` option to automatically start the clone.
 5) You should be able to `Show In Explorer` to find your project's files on your computer.
 (May need to go to the `Repository` menu at the top to see the option.)

 ### Setting up .NET and Visual Studio